angelmgl/jopy-back/README.md

 You also need to set in the *headers* of your next requests the attribute:
 **x-access-token: token**

+## [GET] /api/users

+If you have a valid token, the API will return you an object with the properties logged: true, and your profile info.
+If you don't have a valid token the API will return you and object with the property logged: false.

 ## [POST] /api/transactions

 Create a new transaction, you need to add in the req.body: